Rotary Youth Exchange

 My club wants to host an Inbound student or sponsor an Outbound student.
 How quickly can we get involved?

-For Inbound students, due to the complex nature of the country-to-country and (multi) district-to-(multi)district relationships required to execute this program, we are essentially working many months in advance.
-So, for example:
+The short answer is… it depends what time of year it is when you inquire.
+For Inbound students, due to the complex nature of the country-to-country and district-to-district relationships required to execute this program, we work many months in advance.
+Reach out to us at districtchair@rye6330.org to get more information on this.

 District 6330 is also a member of NAYEN (North American Youth Exchange Network), which empowers Rotary leaders and host communities in 167 districts in Canada, Mexico, and the United States to create transformative exchange experiences that promote cultural understanding, foster global citizenship, and build a more peaceful world.
 They provide support to every Rotary District in North America, fostering meaningful connections and promoting cultural exchange to build a brighter, more interconnected world that promotes peace and unity.
 To learn more about NAYEN, please visit https://nayen.org/.